 Chiang Khong, Thailand to Huay Xai, Laos Border Crossing

-After an hour and 45 minutes, we arrived at the Chiang Khong Border Crossing.
+After an hour and 45 minutes, we arrived at the Thai border and Chiang Khong Border Crossing.
 The station was eerily vacant; at the early hour, we were the sole travelers crossing from Thailand into Laos.
-Our driver escorted us to an officer who collected our departure cards and branded our passports with the all-important exit stamp, then handed us tickets for the bus to the Huay Xai border crossing in Laos, pointing us in the right direction through the empty building.
+Our driver escorted us to an officer who collected our departure cards and branded our passports with the all-important exit stamp, then handed us tickets for the bus to the Huay Xai Border Crossing in Laos, pointing us in the right direction through the empty building.

 Huay Xai to Pakbeng

-We witnessed fishermen in wooden canoes tending to nets, children splashing at the river’s edge below their ramshackle villages, golden temples peeking through hillside trees and taxi speedboats zipping upriver with loads of uncomfortable passengers.
+We witnessed fishermen in wooden canoes tending to nets, children splashing at the river’s edge below their ramshackle villages, golden temples peeking through hillside trees and taxi speedboats zipping upriver.

 It was surreal.
 Humbling.
 Peaceful.